nhsconnect/prm-practice-migration/guide/01-kickoff.md

 Ask the Target supplier or Commissioning Support Unit (CSU) to walk through any common/known data issues when migrating to the new system - these may vary from system to system.

-The objective is to identify any tasks that the Practice can start rectifying early and before the [Initial Data Production phase](initial-data-production).
+The objective is to identify any tasks that the Practice can start rectifying early and before the [Initial data production phase](initial-data-production).
 As time goes on, the amount of work the Practice needs to complete will grow, so getting ahead can ease the pressure.

 If you have access to a Data Quality team (possibly part of your Commissioning Support Unit), involve them now.

 Discuss and plan any housekeeping tasks such as…

-* The safe removal of old, duplicate, orphaned records or deceased patients that you do not wish to migrate to the new system
+* The safe closure of old, duplicate, orphaned records or deceased patients which will not migrate to the new system

-* Removing any unused letter templates
+* Identifying which letter templates will need to be recreated in the new system.
+Some practices remove any unused letter templates at this point to make it easier to spot the ones that are needed in the new system

-* Removing  any unused data entry templates
+* Identifying which data entry templates will need to be recreated in the new system.
+Some practices remove any unused data entry templates at this point to make it easier to spot the ones that are needed in the new system

 * Clearing down the practice inboxes, outstanding workflows and all open communication tasks, for example pathology and registration;  as you approach the [Initial data production day](/prm-practice-migration/guide/initial-data-production), you will want to have the least amount of tasks outstanding

-Now is also a good time to introduce the [Data checking tasks](/prm-practice-migration/guide/early-prep-and-planning#data-checking-preparation) and what the practice will need to do during the [Planning and Preparation](early-prep-and-planning) phase, such as finding patients that match the test criteria supplied by the Target supplier.
+Now is also a good time to introduce the [Data checking tasks](/prm-practice-migration/guide/early-prep-and-planning#data-checking-preparation) and what the practice will need to do during the [Planning and preparation](early-prep-and-planning) phase, such as finding patients that match the test criteria supplied by the Target supplier.

 ### Technical survey and hardware